ecg-marktplaats/marktplaats-api-guidelines/docs/urls-and-uris.md

 The `_include` and `_exclude` parameters can be used to select fields.
 If both parameters are present, only the `_include` parameter is used.

+Both fields have a similar format.
+A list of comma separated field names are valid arguments for both `_include` and `_exclude`.

 TODO: look into <http://www.etsy.com/developers/documentation/getting_started/resources> to allow pagination